 Adventure with Purpose

-At the Swain Campus, our Outdoor Education Program inspires curiosity and brings learning to life.
-Each grade level engages in experiences that connect directly to the science and social studies curriculum, offering meaningful opportunities to explore, reflect, and build community.
-Through these journeys, students grow as engaged explorers and thoughtful stewards of the natural world, cultivating a deeper sense of responsibility, wonder, and connection.
+At the Swain Campus, our Outdoor Education Program brings learning to life.
+Each grade level takes trips that connect directly to science and social studies curriculum, giving students meaningful opportunities to grow, explore, and build community.
+Every Swain student learns as an engaged explorer and grows as a thoughtful steward of the natural world.

 What Students Learn:1.
 Challenge and Choice: Students choose their level of participation and learn to recognize their comfort, challenge, and panic zones.
 This builds self-awareness and confidence to take on new challenges.